-- 1. To actively seek opportunities to grow the multi-academy trust. - 2.
-To focus on educational outcomes, including attainment and progress, to ensure all pupils within the Trust can 'Reach Great Heights'. - To continue to provide structures that enable school to school support activities to be offered and utilised. - To maximise the opportunities of the various designations of the Trust, including: - a.
-Establishing the English Hub following designation from September 18. - b.
-Embedding and further develop the activities of the Research School beyond Oldham Opportunity Area into neighboring local authorities. - c.
-Promoting and encouraging the growth of the Teaching School, including SCITT activity.
+- 1. To continue to actively seek opportunities to grow the multi-academy trust. - 2.
+To continue to focus on educational outcomes, including attainment and progress, to ensure all pupils within the Trust can 'Reach Great Heights'. - 3.
+To continue to provide structures that enable school to school support activities to be offered and utilised. - 4.
+To maximise the opportunities of the various designations of the Trust, including: - a.
+Delivery of the English Hub 2019/20 DfE approved action plan - b.
+Embedding and further developing the activities of the Research School - c.
+Promoting and encouraging the growth of the Teaching School, in anticipation of the DfE implementation of Teaching School Hubs, by sustaining the work and delivery of our Teaching School offers - d.
+Develop premises for the SCITT at West Vale Primary School and continued student recruitment - 5.
+To monitor financial performance of the academies within the Trust aligned with pupil numbers on roll.

-The School Development Plan for The Greetland Academy has the following key priorities for 2018-19:
+The School Development Plan for The Greetland Academy has the following key priorities for 2019-20: